 The Three Kings and Herod – St Luke’s Church, directed by Mike Tyler

 The Last Supper – The Company of Merchant Taylors and Lords of Misrule, directed by Emily Hansen

 The Crucifixion and Death of Christ – The Company of Butchers and Riding Lights Acting Up!, directed by Kelvin Goodspeed and Jared More

 The Appearance of Jesus to Mary Magdalene – The Guild of Media Arts and the Guild of Scriveners, directed by Jess Murray

 The Last Judgement – The Company of Merchant Adventurers, directed by Alan Heaven

-A snippet from The Last Judgement in June 2022.
-Alan Heaven (who can be seen behind Jesus in this scene), the Director of The Last Judgement, took the helm once again for the ‘End of Days’.
-He was joined by a enthusiastic ensemble of local actors and The Ravens Morris; a Steampunk Morris Dancing group from Pocklington in East Yorkshire.
+The final full performance of the The Last Judgement – filmed at several locations across York in June 2022.
+Alan Heaven, the Director of The Last Judgement, took the helm once again for the ‘End of Days’.
+He was joined by an enthusiastic ensemble of local actors and The Ravens Morris; a Steampunk Morris Dancing group from Pocklington in East Yorkshire.